Book review: Chief Communications Officers at Work

 What makes this book timely is how clearly it captures a discipline working through fundamental questions about its identity.

-Andersson captures how the CCOs interviewed navigate a productive tension.
-On one hand, they are encouraged to speak the language of finance and strategy, to prove value through data.
-On the other, several emphasise intuition, relationship-building, and the unquantifiable nature of reputation.
+Andersson shows how the CCOs interviewed navigate a productive tension.
+On one hand, they are encouraged to speak the language of finance and strategy, proving value through data.
+On the other hand, several emphasise intuition, relationship-building, and the unquantifiable nature of reputation.
 Senior practitioners grappling openly with both issues suggests a discipline that is maturing.

-The geographic range hints at how differently this transition is playing out.
+The geographic range of interviewees highlights how differently this transition is playing out.
 European CCOs describe regulatory complexity as accelerating their strategic positioning.
-The UK appears to lag in areas like executive communications infrastructure.
+The UK appears to lag in areas such as executive communications infrastructure.

 Artificial intelligence features throughout, though the treatment reflects an industry still finding its footing.
 The book captures practitioners at the point of experimentation rather than mastery.